vniclos/Blazor-MySql-MariaDB-.Net-5/README.md

 I project explore need show a new folder with the name **Migration**, inside it there are the  necesary files for build tables on MariaDB database
 ![image](https://github.com/vniclos/Blazor-MySql-MariaDB-.Net-5/blob/main/Images/16--New-Migration-folder.jpg?raw=true)

+###7.
+Create tables in database bbdd-test-identity
+Now we are use migration folder for build tables on database

+##7.1 Build tables  on database

+On the Package Manager console call comannd
+PM> Update-Database
+Enter, if all is ok the console repply
+Build started...
+Build succeeded.
+Done.